 How Do I Find Court Records in Colorado?

 The first step to take when trying to obtain a court record in Colorado is to identify the court where the case recorded was filed.
 Colorado court record custodians keep official court records in electronic and paper formats.
 Court record custodians in Colorado are the Clerks of Court.
 Requesters can access court records in person or by remote access.

-Interested persons can access electronic versions of case information from Colorado District and County Courts by using the Court Docket Search tool on the Colorado Judicial Branch website.
+The state judiciary provides public access to court records and electronic versions of case information from Colorado District and County Courts by using the Court Docket Search tool on the Colorado Judicial Branch website.
 Records of a case may be searched by selecting County Court or District Court and the county where the case was filed and then providing the case number, a party's first name or last name, or attorney bar number.
 Note that access to District and County Courts case documents and files is not available on the Colorado Judicial Branch website.